 Moldova (2010): While this trip was not directly associated with OM Arts, was the first time I used my art in a cross-cultural context.
-I was only beginning to understand my role as artist, but I somehow managed to lug 100 pounds of clay through an international flight and get it through customs (with an inspector who spoke no English, and me speaking absolutely no Romanian).
+I somehow managed to lug 100 pounds of clay through an international flight and get it through customs (with an inspector who spoke no English, and me speaking absolutely no Romanian).
 Little did I know how this little exercise in teaching clay to a bunch of children under a tree in Moldova would reshape my life.

 Hungary (2011): My first trip with OM Arts would, in many ways, turn my world upside down.
 This was the first time I actually came face to face with the reality that God speaks through my art.
 I had always assumed that God could speak through “Art” in general, but that He would speak through me, using this thing I had always thought of as a hobby or pastime, totally floored me.
 This trip was led by Pat Butler, and I have said since then that, “Pat has a way of turning my world in its head on a regular basis…”

 Prague (2012): Where Hungary had been a spur of the moment idea (“Hey!
 Let’s try this out!”), Prague was a time to start getting serious about understanding what it meant to use art as “mission”.
 I have felt an association with the Czech Republic (or Czechoslovakia, as it was known before the fall of the Soviet Union), from the time I met my wife Sue.
 Her mother was a “war bride” from WWII, living as a young lady in Plzeň when Sue’s father came as a part of the US 3rd Army and liberated Czechoslovakia from the Nazis… but that is another story!